mozilla/releasewarrior/how-tos/setup-staging-release.md

 - Configs need to be updated for the branch here so we can run staging runs https://bug1413910.bmoattachments.org/attachment.cgi?id=8924543
 - Also, this issue arose with bump configs https://bugzilla.mozilla.org/show_bug.cgi?id=1413910#c13
 - The staging tools repo needs to have the jamun patcher configs updated https://bugzilla.mozilla.org/show_bug.cgi?id=1413910#c9
+- Also, the ship-it dev instance needs to have the previous releases that you are requesting partials from available.
+You can add the releases in as pending builds and then ask someone with db access to mark them as complete.
+This allows the release sanity to complete, otherwise it will complain about the missing releases for ithe specified partials.